-ESA Status: Threatened
+ESA Status: Endangered

 The southern Selkirk subpopulation of woodland caribou were first listed as endangered in 1984.
 In response to a 2012 petition to delist the southern Selkirk subpopulation, the U.S. Fish and Wildlife Service (USFWS) announced a final rule in 2019 listing the entire southern mountain caribou DPS, which includes the southern Selkirk subpopulation along with 16 other subpopulations that stretch north into Canada.
 Along with this 2019 amendment the USFWS finalized their original 2012 designation of critical habitat designating 30,010 acres within northeastern Washington and northern Idaho.
 The critical habitat in Idaho is limited to 6,017 acres of federal land within Boundary County.
 For more information read the Designation of Critical Habitat for the Southern Selkirk Mountains Population of Woodland Caribou.